 How can I help?

 We’re glad you asked!

 If you're an individual hoping to volunteer with us then welcome!
 We're always looking for new ideas, skills, networks and resources and we'd be delighted to hear from you.
-Find us on Facebook and join our Volunteer Group for more information on how to volunteer, or email us at firstname.lastname@example.org.
+Find out how you could volunteer by emailing us at email@example.com.

 If you’re a business looking to donate or partner with us then please don’t hesitate to get in touch by emailing firstname.lastname@example.org.